-Students surveyed District-wide and on Northeast campus endorsed the same proportion of full-time/part-time status, with 37% being part-time and 63% being full-time, compared to 27% part-time and 73% full-time for the SENSE cohort.
+Students surveyed District-wide and on Trinity River campus endorsed a similar proportion of full-time/part-time status, with 37% being part-time and 63% being full-time for the District and 39% part-time and 61% full-time on TR.
+This is compared to 27% part-time and 73% full-time for the SENSE cohort.
 Of note, the population of all students (not just those surveyed) at TCCD are 69% part-time and 31% full-time.
 This inverse representation is a result of the sampling technique and the in-class administration process.
 For this reason, survey results are either weighted or disaggregated on the full-time/part-time variable so that reports will accurately reflect the underlying student population.